EnglishEN

 • Fraud

-Every car has a chassis number.
-This one is stamped somewhere.
-On most cars on the bulkhead under the hood, but sometimes also in the interior under the floor mat.
-Often there are also stickers present, but they are not official.
-A chassis number must always be stamped.
-The place where the chassis number is stamped is always stated on the registration certificate of the car.
+A vehicle identification number (VIN) is a unique code, which includes a serial number, used by the automotive industry to identify individual motor vehicles.
+Every car has a VIN stamped somewhere.
+Usually on most cars, it’s found on the firewall under the hood, but sometimes also in the interior under the floor mat.
+There are often stickers present, but these are not official.
+A VIN must always be stamped.
+On the vehicle’s registration document, the location where the VIN is stamped is always specified.

-If a car is imported from another country, it will have different number plates.
-The chassis number always remains the same, so it is therefore always traceable.
+When a car is imported from another country, it will receive different license plates.
+The VIN remains the same, so it’s always traceable.

-The table below lists the seventeen characters required by law and used as identifiers by manufacturers worldwide.
-The composition of the seventeen characters has been established internationally using ISO 3779.
-The first three characters indicate the World Manufacturer Identification (WMI), the Vehicle Description Selection (VDS) in the next six characters and the Vehicle Idicator in the last eight characters.
-Selection (VIS).
+The table below shows the seventeen characters that are legally required and applied worldwide by manufacturers as identification.
+The composition of the seventeen characters is internationally standardized by ISO 3779.
+The first three characters indicate the World Manufacturer Identification (WMI), the next six characters the Vehicle Description Section (VDS), and the last eight characters the Vehicle Indicator Section (VIS).

-The first character of the chassis number indicates the code of the country where the car was produced.
-The table below shows the codes that are used worldwide.
-For example, the table states that the series 2A-20 stands for Canada, but only the 2 is shown in the chassis number.
-So you don't know if the first character contains a V, whether the car was produced in France or in Spain.
-For this, the factory code can be looked at in the eleventh character.
+The first character of the VIN represents the code of the country where the car was manufactured.
+In the table below, you can see the codes that are applied worldwide.
+For instance, the range 2A-20 stands for Canada, but in the VIN, only the number 2 is shown.
+Therefore, if the first character is a V, you cannot determine whether the car was manufactured in France or Spain.
+For that, you need to look at the factory code in the eleventh character.

 The second character indicates the brand.
-A number of brands are listed below.
-Some brands have different characters and not all brands are listed in the table.
+Below are some brands listed.
+Some brands have different characters, and not all brands are represented in the table.

-The ninth character is the year of manufacture.
-This was applied from 1980.
-The year is displayed in a letter or a number.
-In the columns below you will find an overview of the production years.
+The ninth character represents the model year.
+It has been applied since 1980.
+The year is represented as either a letter or a number.
+In the columns below, there is an overview of the model years.

 The tenth character indicates the factory where the car was produced.
-Here each manufacturer specifies its own letter or number.
-Volkwagen uses the “W” here to indicate the Wolfsburg factory, but another manufacturer may use the letter W for a completely different location.
+Each manufacturer assigns its own letter or number here.
+Volkswagen uses the “W” to indicate the factory in Wolfsburg, but another manufacturer might use the letter W for an entirely different location.

-This section describes how the Volkswagen chassis number is structured.
-This clarifies the information given in the previous chapter with an example.
+This section describes the structure of the Volkswagen VIN.
+It elaborates on the information provided in the previous chapter with an example.

 W